kimkimtravel/interviews/activity_feature_ratings.md

 ## Project
 There are 2 parts to this project:
-1. We want to add a new section to the Activity Review form to to ask more about how each activity matched up with the expectations based on their interests by adding a new section to the
+1. We want to add a new section to the Activity Review form to to ask more about how each activity matched up with the expectations based on their interests by adding a new section to the Activity Review form page.
 2. We want to add a few follow up questions after all activities are reviewed that ask about their interests in general.

 The business logic for each case will be outlined below.

+For all trip features we ask about, we want to limit this list to only those that were originally part of the traveler's requested/interested trip_feature.

+For example, let's say a traveler said they care about wildlife, hiking, and hot springs.
+We would not want to ask about any other trip features that may be linked to certain activities they did (eg if one activity also had the tag "coffee tasting")

 ## Demo
 Here is a quick walkthrough video/demo of the activity reviews in action, along with some explanation of the Trip Feature ratings.